Thomas Jefferson Byrd, known for Spike Lee films, killed

 ATLANTA (AP) — Actor Thomas Jefferson Byrd, known for his roles in Spike Lee films, has been shot and killed in Atlanta, police said Sunday.

 Police responded to a call around 1:45 a.m.
-Saturday and found Byrd unresponsive with multiple gunshot wounds in his back, police spokesman Officer Anthony Grant said in a statement.
+Saturday and found the 70-year-old Byrd unresponsive with multiple gunshot wounds in his back, police spokesman Officer Anthony Grant said in a statement.

-Responding paramedics pronounced him dead at the scene on the city’s southwest side.
+Responding paramedics pronounced him dead at the scene on the city’s southwest side, where he lived.

 Grant said homicide detectives were working to determine the circumstances surrounding the shooting and declined to provide further details.